-There are 7 articles about this parish in the OPC Sussex Archeaological Collections Index.
+There is 1 article about this parish in the OPC Sussex Archeaological Collections Index.

-There are no people from this parish in the OPC Sussex Archeaological Society Members Index.
+There is 1 person from this parish in the OPC Sussex Archeaological Society Members Index.

-The OPC database contains 2 wills of people who lived in this parish.
+The OPC database contains no wills of people who lived in this parish.

 The OPC database contains no wills that mention this parish.